Editorial Policies

 Publication Frequency

-Journal of Honai Math is published two times a year: April and October.
-JHM publishes about at least 10 articles each year (consists of at least 5 articles each edition).
+Journal of Honai Math (JHM) is published three times a year: April, August, and December.
+JHM publishes about at least 10 articles each year.

 Open Access Policy